Silver Ring with Agate Stone Value Guide

 The typical price range for Silver Ring with Agate Stone is $50 - $60 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-- The clarity and complexity of the agate's natural banding significantly impact the $50-$60 price range.
+• The complexity and color contrast of the agate's natural patterns significantly impact the $50-$60 price point.

-- Presence of a clear maker's mark or regional origin stamp can increase desirability among silver collectors.
+• The presence of a clear maker's mark or regional stamp (such as 'Taxco') can increase collector demand.

 How to Identify Silver Ring with Agate Stone?